Acyclicity in finite groups and groupoids: From groups to groupoids

 \bD[Cayley graph of an $\I$-groupoid] \mbox{}\\ The \emph{Cayley graph} of an $\I$-groupoid $\G = (G,(G_{s,t})_{s,t\in S},\cdot\,,(1_s)_{s \in S}, (g_e)_{e \in E})$ is the directed edge-coloured graph $\CG := \mathrm{Cayley}(\G)= (G,(R_e)_{e \in E})$ with vertex set $G$ and edge sets of colour $e \in E$ according to

 \eD

 As with Cayley graphs for $\E$-groups, the Cayley graphs of $\I$-groupoids are more homogeneous than the underlying groupoid.
-In particular the neutral elements $1_s$ are not identified in $\CG$.
+In particular the neutral elements $1_s$ are not identified as individual constants in $\CG$.
 What is still recognisable in $\CG$, for an $\I$-groupoid $\G$, is membership in the sets

-which are identified by the existence of corresponding incoming or outgoing $R_e$-edge for $e$ with $\iota_2(e) = s$ or $\iota_1(e) = s$, respectively.
-The algebraic structure of the $\I$-groupoid $\G$ is still fully determined by its Cayley graph $\CG$ in the corresponding action of partial permutations.
+which are identified by the existence of corresponding incoming or outgoing $R_e$-edges for $e$ with $\iota_2(e) = s$ or $\iota_1(e) = s$, respectively.
+The algebraic structure of the $\I$-groupoid $\G$ is still fully determined by its Cayley graph $\CG$ through the corresponding action of partial permutations.
 In the terminology of~\cite{Lawson} it can be recovered as a groupoid embedded in the full \emph{symmetric inverse semigroup} $I(G)$ over its vertex set $G$.
-In analogy with the case of groups and their Cayley graphs, where the group is realised as a subgroup of the full symmetric group of global permutations of the vertex set the groupoid is realised as a subgroupoid of the set of all bijections between the relevant sets $G[\ast,s]$.
+In analogy with the case of groups and their Cayley graphs, where the group is realised as a subgroup of the full symmetric group of global permutations of the vertex set, the groupoid is realised as a subgroupoid of the set of all bijections between the relevant sets $G[\ast,s]$.

 \bO The $\I$-groupoid $\G$ is isomorphic to the $\I$-groupoid generated by the following bijections $\pi_e$ for $e \in E[s,s']$:

 where $g \cdot g_e$ is identified as the unique vertex $g'$ of $\CG$ for which $(g,g') \in R_e$.
 Here $1_s = \mathrm{id}_{G[\ast,s]}$ is the identity on $G[\ast,s]$. \eO